Kade-Donohoue/Manga-Tracker-V2/README.md

 - new settings screen (currently only used for categories)
 - verifying users has been moved to dedicated function that handles getting user ID or returning error message
 - resolves changeMangaCat not always changing the category
-- commented out code in service worker as it caused issue deploying and wasnt used.
+- commented out code in service worker as it caused issue deploying and wasn't used.
 - puppeteer server has been changed to use typescript
 - resolved issue where when manga failed to pull during update none of the data was saved
 - added option for verbose logging in puppeteer server